NathanDuran/Sentence-Encoding-for-DA-Classification/README.md

 All models are implemented using TensorFlow, and Keras.
 For each of the 6 Transformer based models we additionally use the [Huggingface Transformers](https://huggingface.co/transformers/) library.
 For the language models, any tokenisation was performed as appropriate for that model.
 For example, most Transformer based language models utilise WordPiece or SentencePiece tokenisation, and BERT requires sequences to have a special [CLS] token prepended.
 Again, tokenisation was performed using the HuggingFace Transformers library, to maintain consistency with the vocabulary and any special tokens associated with the particular model.

+All of the model implementations are in [models.py](models.py) and implement the same abstract class.
+Valid model names are listed in the get_model() function at the top of [models.py](models.py).
+Some of the models require, or in the case of the language models have been wrapped in, custom Keras layers.
+These are all defined in the layers directory.

-All of the model implementations are in models.py.
-Each model has default parameters, however, they can also be specified (or changed) in model_params.json.
+Each model has default parameters defined, however, they can also be specified (or changed) in [model_params.json](model_params.json).
 These include the learining rate, optimiser, dropout, number of hidden units, etc.

 ### Example Model Params: